UML-Cyber-Security/network-example/README.md

 When prompted, please fill in the information fields.
 This script will create 'cert.pem'.
 Read more about certificates [here](https://www.sslshopper.com/article-most-common-openssl-commands.html).

-**Notice: Common name needs to be 'test.server' if you are using this example**
+**Notice: Common name needs to be 'test.server' if you are using this example.**

 ```
 network-example $ ./basic_cert.sh